 Grant recommend keeping your oil tank filled as required to ensure that the oil does not run out.
 If your oil supply does run out, you should contact a qualified oil heating engineer to bleed the system once the tank has been filled.
 It is recommended that after filling, a period of about an hour is allowed for any sediment that has been disturbed in the oil tank time to settle before operating the boiler.
 With an oil boiler, there is a risk of air and contaminants that sit in the bottom of your oil tank (water and sludge) reaching the oil line and ultimately the burner.
 This will affect the operation of your boiler, however maintaining an adequate oil level in the tank can prevent this from happening and causing further damage.

-The 21kW and 26kW Vortex Internal Combi boilers, including the XS model, are supplied with and use 22mm flow and return connections.
+Both the 21kW and 26kW Vortex External Combi boilers are supplied with and use 22mm flow and return connections.
 Meanwhile, the larger model, the 36kW boiler, uses 28mm flow and return connections.

 For more information on the delivery options for your postcode area and our returns policy please visit: